obonaventure/cnp3/book/network/linkstate.rst

    Link state databases received by all routers

-.. sidebar:: Static or dynamic link metrics ?
+.. note:: Static or dynamic link metrics ?

  As link state packets are flooded regularly, routers could measure the quality (e.g. delay or load) and their links and adjust the metric of each link according to its current quality.
 Such dynamic adjustements were included in the ARPANET routing protocol [MRR1979]_ .
 However, experience showed that it was difficult to tune the dynamic adjustements and ensure that no forwarding loops happen in the network [KZ1989]_.
 Today's link state routing protocols use metrics that are manually configured on the routers and are only changed by the network operators or network management tools [FRT2002]_.